 Bio

 Since 1994 the Adaskin String Trio has won over audiences with exuberant playing and programming that blends classical masterpieces with unexpected treasures.
-Critics agree - their playing has been hailed for “vigor, precision and stylistic certitude” (Charleston Gazette) as well as “spontaneity, intensity and charm” (Peninsula Review).
 The trio has toured throughout the USA and Canada performing at venues such as the The Frick Collection in New York, the Corcoran Gallery of Art in Washington, DC and the Flagler Museum in Palm Beach, and in Boston, Los Angeles, Toronto, Montreal, and Chicago.

-Although the Adaskin String Trio is currently based in New England, the members of the trio are all originally from Canada.
-They met in Montreal where they each studied chamber music with founding Orford Quartet cellist Marcel Saint-Cyr.
+The members of the trio met in Montreal where they each studied chamber music with founding Orford Quartet cellist Marcel Saint-Cyr.
 They later completed two years as ensemble-in-residence at The Hartt School under the guidance of the Emerson Quartet.
 The trio is named in honor of Murray Adaskin, one of Canada's most loved and respected composers, and two of his brothers, violinist Harry Adaskin and producer and music educator John Adaskin.

 Cellist Mark Fraser, originally from Montreal, studied with Walter Joachim, Aldo Parisot, Yuli Turovsky, and David Finckel; he holds degrees from McGill University, l'Université de Montréal, and The Hartt School.
 For many years he was the founding Artistic Director of Project Renaissance, an arts festival near Montreal.
 Mark also performs frequently as a soloist and in recital - recording credits include a CD of works by Bach, Schumann, and Prokofiev with pianist Sooka Wang, and a 2013 CD of three of the Bach Suites for Solo Cello.
 In 2014 he became Executive Artistic Director of Mohawk Trail Concerts, one of New England’s longest standing (soon to celebrate 50 years!) and most renowned chamber music series.